Three ways to wrap - getting started#

 The signature of

-fib2.fibnow more closely corresponds to the intention of Fortran subroutine
+fib2.fibnow more closely corresponds to the intention of the Fortran subroutine

 FIB: given the number